BlockchainCommons/zmigrate/docs/attachments.md

     attachments: HashMap<Digest, Envelope>,
 }
 ```
-The hashmap allows for a number of attachments to be added to this standard data structure, each of which is intended to hold metadata related to the Account.
+The hash map allows for a number of attachments to be added to this standard data structure, each of which is intended to hold metadata related to the Account.

 When output as ZeWIF, the attachment will then be part of that branch of the data tree.
 ```